ecduong/gr-satellites-install/README.md

 * Ubuntu 18.04

 ## Usage
+To install the modified version of gpredict:
-Use the following command: `sudo ./install.sh`.
-This will install GNU Radio version 3.8 and gr-satellites for version 3.8
+* Use the following command: `./install_gpredict.sh`
+To install GNU Radio version 3.8 and gr-satellites:
+* Use the following command: `./install.sh`
+* Do not run script as sudo; note that the install script will ask for your password a second time later on in the installation process